teknowledgist/TeknowTools/AutoReboot/Readme.md

 This page is intended to explain the Auto-reboot process I created for the college in which I work and to provide some troubleshooting starting points and technical information.

+#### Philosophy
+Users don't want to totally avoid necessary reboots and remain vulnerable; They just need time to accept the eventuality and want to do it somewhat on their schedule.
+With firm, clear reminders of the need, they will comply and feel better about their IT services than they would with an authoritarian mandate.

 #### Why
 My workplace uses SCCM to push updates, but when I wanted to configure the SCCM client to auto-reboot based on need, I discovered that the notification time-window has a hard-coded maximum of 24 hours.
 Also, once the pending reboot is recognized, it is somewhat non-trivial (and definitely non-immediate -- as is *everything* with SCCM) to stop it in case of an emergency.

 Many users in my workplace are "forgetful professor" types.
 They are so focused on the cutting-edge or educational problems/research they are paid to do, they don't consider details like computer (or even solar) schedules.
 They have desktop computers that are always on with multiple, partially finished email/documents open.
 Their schedules may have them in the office only some days and/or they have a somewhat unexpected need to run multi-day computations.
 Forcing a reboot with such a "small" window of notice would simply not be acceptable.
 Setting up different SCCM client settings schedules and keeping track of (and modifying!) who should be in which and/or disseminating information on when it is "safe" to start computations would be a nightmare too.
 And forget teaching them anything.  :wink:

 The process I have created and outlined here is very forgiving and not dependent (once deployed) on GPO (i.e. off campus  laptop computers still go through the process).
 A local administrator (i.e. without IT approval) can configure a machine to never reboot, and the process can be delayed/halted within seconds by any logged in user in case of emergencies.

-Essentially, I believe users don't want to totally avoid necessary reboots and remain vulnerable; They just need time to accept the eventuality and want to do it somewhat on their schedule, and they need firm, clear reminders of the need.

 #### Summary of the process